Uniqueness of generating Hamiltonians for topological Hamiltonian flows: Local uniqueness

 \section{Local uniqueness}

-In this section we present a generalization of Theorem 1.3 from ~\cite{Oh-local}, to the $ L^{(1,\infty)} $ case.
-As an application we give an example of a continuous function which fails to be a generator of any continuous Hamiltonian flow.
-As another application, we give an example of a continuous flow, which is a $C^0$ limit of smooth Hamiltonian flows, but is not a continuous Hamiltonian flow.
+In this section, we present a generalization of Theorem 1.3 from~\cite{Oh-local}, to the $ L^{(1,\infty)} $ case.
+As an application we give an example of a continuous function which fails to be a generator of any topological Hamiltonian flow.
+As another application, we give an example of a continuous flow of homeomorphisms, which is a $C^0$ limit of smooth Hamiltonian flows, but is not a topological Hamiltonian flow.